-The lazy, hazy, hot and sweaty days of summer in Baltimore are finally here and we want you to make the most of them.
+The lazy, hazy, hot and sweaty days of summer in Baltimore are approaching and we want you to make the most of them.
 Whether you plan to “staycation,” road trip or fly the friendly skies, we have some trippy itineraries.
 If you plan to lounge poolside or hit the beach, we’ve got a bag full of juicy reading suggestions.
 Practicing safe sunning or getting all dolled up for an encounter al fresco?
 No worries, we’ve got you covered with beauty and wellness tips.
 And, of course, there are tons of summer recipe suggestions — for grilling, lounging, partying and sipping.
-Check out Jmore’s Summer 2018 Guide and let the sunshine in.
+Check out Jmore’s Summer 2019 Guide and let the sunshine in.

 Summer Recipes — Whether you’re spending a day at the pool, going on a hike or just having a casual backyard gathering, these summer recipes are the perfect accompaniment.